DavidMacDonald11/phasmophobia_auto_run_script/README.md

 # Liability
 I do not take any responsability for you dying in game due to the script acting as expected, nor for the script acting unexpected.
 Always know you can hold `\` (or whatever key you rebound it to) to run if the script breaks.

+This script will not:
+- Let you outrun a revenant.
+- Find the bone seriously guys I can't find this thing where is it did it spawn under the bed what the hell-

+Happy Hunting!